Filing Bankruptcy in Georgia: A Step-by-Step Guide to Financial Freedom

 Role of the Trustee in Your Case

-• Examine your assets and debts
+• Examining assets and debts

-• Distribute funds to creditors
+• Distributing funds to creditors

 Attending the 341 Meeting of Creditors